PURCELL’S FIRM SILENT ON MISSING MILLIONS

-Judge Martin did not order a forensic accounting.
-Instead, he ruled that in Tennessee, it is not fraud or even a breach of fiduciary duty to hide assets or legal and financial documents from the trustees or principals of an estate.
+Judge Martin ruled that in Tennessee, it is not fraud, obstruction of justice or even a breach of fiduciary duty to hide assets and/or legal and financial documents from the trustees or principals of a financial transaction.

-The trustees appealed Martin’s ruling to the Middle Tennessee Court of Appeals, but the appeals court upheld Martin’s logic.
+The trustees appealed Martin’s ruling to the Middle Tennessee Court of Appeals, but the appeals court upheld Martin’s ruling.

 PURCELL SILENT.
 COURTS SILENT.